 In this segment, we will discuss comparisons between throwback logos and uniforms, and 'fu-backs', or the throwbacks revived in a contemporary sense.
 The suffix 'fu' stands for future, if you don't know.
 Our next feature focuses on the Chicago Bulls.

-until 1992.
-Note the reflected light on the
+The first incarnation of the current Bulls uniforms debuted in 1985, and stayed until 1992.
+Note the reflected light on the silk-screened uniform. |

 The Bulls' jerseys have remained virtually the same since it debuted in 1985.
 Basically the front of the jersey, home or away, were untouched.
 However, the back of it have shown substantial changes, such as two-toned and serifed player names in 1992, and the addition of the angry Bulls logo in 2004.
 The uniforms also paved the way for the successful Bulls dynasty of the 1990s.